ash-shar/Long-Tail-GAN/README.md

 $ python2.7 test.py <path/to/input/folder> <path/to/saved/model>
 ```

-where Path to saved model is the path to the saved model file inside chkpt folder (will normally be model_<last_epoch>)
+where Path to saved model is the path to the saved model file inside chkpt folder (will be model_<last_epoch> by default).